Calcifer777/learn-computer-vision/docs/source/architectures.md

 To generate region proposals, we slide a small network over the convolutional feature map output by the last shared convolutional layer.
 This small network takes as input an $n \times n$ spatial window of the input convolutional feature map.
 Each sliding window is mapped to a lower-dimensional feature.
 This feature is fed into two sibling fully-connected layers—a box-regression layer (reg) and a box-classification layer (cls).

-This architecture is naturally implemented with an n × n convolutional layer followed by two sibling $1 \cross 1$ convolutional layers (for *reg* and *cls*, respectively).
+This architecture is naturally implemented with an n × n convolutional layer followed by two sibling $1 \times 1$ convolutional layers (for *reg* and *cls*, respectively).

 #### Anchors